 Señor Ceviche | Kingly Court, Soho

-Yesterday, while hiking in the Andean foothills surrounding Lake Titicaca, we happened upon a small Peruvian farmer called Juan Carlos.
+Yesterday, while hiking in the Andean foothills surrounding Lake Titicaca, we happened upon an old Peruvian farmer called Juan Carlos.
 Together we discussed ancient Peruvian culture, from the Norte Chico civilization to the Inca Empire.
 He regaled us with tales of the Paquisha War, fed us homemade Peruvian treats and taught us how to play the pan pipes.

 It was a very special time.